Why do I have trouble falling asleep?

 According to the National Institute of Neurological Disorders and Stroke, approximately 40 million U.S. citizens suffer from chronic long-term sleep disorders each year and an additional 20 million struggle with occasional problems sleeping.
 According to the Stanford Center for Sleep Sciences and Medicine, there are over 100 kinds of sleeping disorders.
 With so many people having difficult falling and staying asleep, a lot of research is happening to try to help people sleep better.

 In a groundbreaking book, Undoing Perpetual Stress, Dr. Richard O’Connor makes a solid case that the human brain and nervous system just cannot process the constant stress that most Americans absorb every day.
 He laments that the health-care establishment hasn’t been able to adequately help patients with sleeping problems.
-And, our sleep problems are being compounded, too, by the light-emitting iPads, iphones and televisions we think we’re relaxing with at night and even in bed.
+And, our sleep problems are being compounded, too, by the light-emitting iPads, iPhones and televisions we think we’re relaxing with at night and even in bed.
 As a result, 132 million Americans have trouble sleeping at least one night each week and the sleep aid industry earned $34 billion dollars in 2014 (a 50% increase from 2008’s $23 billion dollars.)

 Here is a short list of some of the most common sleep ailments;

-According to the National Sleep Foundation, what separates occassional trouble sleeping from insomnia is that it becomes a chronic affliction.
+According to the National Sleep Foundation, what separates occasional trouble sleeping from insomnia is that it becomes a chronic affliction.
 You often hear people claiming that they have suffered from insomnia the night before, but unless it is a chronic issue then they simply had trouble sleeping.

 Chronic snoring is often a symptom of a larger problem, sleep apnea.
 The Stanford Health Care website explains that snoring happens when airways get blocked preventing the air we breathe from getting into the lungs.
 This can be a serious medical condition that could warrant a trip to the doctor.
 If you have chronic snoring issues then a doctor should certainly be consulted.
 Sleep apnea is also a life-threatening and progressive condition that can worsen over time.